-The Washington County Community Foundation managers scholarship funds for individual donors and organizations.
+The Washington County Community Foundation manages scholarship funds for individual donors and organizations.
 Donors are free to establish selection criteria and choose the recipients.
 The Foundation supports the process by providing:

-- A tax-deductible way to fund scholarships, making it beneficial to the donor and others who may with to contribute.
+- A tax-deductible way to fund scholarships, making it beneficial to the donor and others who may wish to contribute.

-- Experienced and effective management to the fund to maximize the scholarship amounts.
+- Experienced and effective management of the fund to maximize the scholarship amounts.

-- Experience in verifying student enrollment and assuring that funds to to the proper institution and student account.
+- Experience in verifying student enrollment and assuring that funds go to the proper institution and student account.

 - A way to continue scholarships past the original donor’s lifetime through an endowment fund.